codeforpakistan/civic-issue-finder/README.md

 # Civic Issue Finder
 The easiest way to get started with civic hacking.
 Find issues and projects to work on in your community.
-Crowdsource your local government, volunteers and civic society organizations.
+Crowdsourced from your local government, volunteers and civic society organizations.